 Even though they may seem caloric, they take a long time to digest which keeps you from reaching for processed or quick carbs that turn directly into fat.

-Log any increase in appetite in Flo to receive more valuable information.
+Log any increase in appetite and other symptoms before period in Flo to receive more valuable information.
 Look for correlations between your appetite, diet, and menstrual cycle.

 Men can have PMS symptoms, too!

 Contrary to popular belief, women are not the only ones to suffer from “PMS” symptoms!

 Bursts of anger, strange or unusually negative attitudes, and decreased sex drive could be related to a lack of adequate levels of testosterone in men.

 Unresolved stress has been shown to be a source of this waning hormone level.
 Scientists have named this Irritable Male Syndrome (IMS), proving that hormones factor in both male and female behavior.

 Premenstrual syndrome treatment: what should you give up?